What disasters can home insurance cover?

-Australia’s unique landscape is known for many things, from our stunning beaches to our iconic red centre.
-However, it’s also known for its harsh and unforgiveable environment – particularly in summer.
+Australia’s unique landscape is known for great things, but it’s also known for its harsh and unforgiveable environment – particularly in summer.

-When you live in Australia, considering how a natural disaster may impact your home is an unavoidable reality.
-This is where home insurance can be a lifeline for disaster-affected households.
+When you live in Australia, it is an unavoidable scenario to consider how a natural disaster may impact your home.
+This is where home insurance can be a lifeline.

 To do this, you’ll want to contact: